 • Premium costs are the amount you pay each month.
 Plans with higher premiums have lower out-of-pocket expenses.

-• The amount you pay out of pocket is based on the actuarial value of your plan (the actuarial value is the amount of out-of-pocket costs your insurer pays on a plan for everyone using the plan.
+• The amount you pay out of pocket is based on the actuarial value of your plan (the actuarial value is the average amount of out-of-pocket costs your insurer pays on a plan for everyone using the plan.
 This isn’t the exact amount it will cover you for.)

 • Cost sharing refers to your share of the cost.

 • There are three ways to buy health insurance starting in 2014 1) Your State’s Health Insurance Marketplace 2) A Broker 3) Direct from a provider.
 Each have it’s own pros and cons.

 Ways to Buy Health Insurance: